Farallon Islands: Geology

-The Farallon Islands are outcroppings of the Salinian Block, a vast geologic province of granitic continental crust sharing its origins with the core of the Sierra Nevada Mountains.
+The Farallon Islands are outcroppings of the Salinian Block, a vast geologic province of granitic continental crust sharing its origins with the core of the Sierra Nevada.
 The block was rifted off far to the south of its present position and moved north with the Pacific Plate on which the islands rest.
 Other nearby examples of the Salinian Block include the Point Reyes Peninsula and Bodega Head.
 The San Andreas Fault, marking a boundary zone between the Pacific and North American Plates, passes a few miles east of the islands.

 The ancient Farallon Plate is named after the islands.

 Geography

 Overview

 The islands string northwestward from Southeast Farallon Island for 5 mi.
 Their total land area is 0.16 sqmi.
 The islands were initially exploited for bird eggs and fur seal skins, then used as a lighthouse station and a radio station.
 They have been protected in the Farallon Islands National Wildlife Refuge, first established in 1909 with the Southeast Farallons added in 1969, and contain the largest seabird colony in the U.S. outside of Alaska and Hawaii.
-The islands are part of the City and County of San Francisco, in Supervisorial District 4, mainly covering The Sunset District.

-They were formerly part of District 1 (Northwest), also called The Richmond District.
+The islands are part of the City and County of San Francisco, in Supervisorial District 4, mainly covering the Sunset District.
+They were formerly part of District 1 (The Richmond District).